css-javascript-toolbox/cjte-image-zoomer/readme.txt

 This CJT extension plugin adds various zooming capabilities to your images.

 == Description ==
-This script extension plugin allows you to add a zoom functionality to your images.
+This [CJT Plugin](http://wordpress.org/plugins/css-javascript-toolbox/) script extension allows you to add a zoom functionality to your images through Wordpress Shortcodes.
 It is powerful, easy to configure, and features a stack of image zoom options.

 This extension is currently in BETA and the settings form is a little technical.
 In the next release, we will make this much simpler and user-friendly.
 More parameters will also be added later.